sfdx-isv/sfdx-workshop/docs/_workbook_0/00-overview.md

 classes: wide
 ---

-There are two groups of pre-workshop activities that students must complete before the hands-on activities can be attempted.
+There are are several pre-workshop activities that students **must** complete before the hands-on activities can be attempted.

-* First, you'll need to set up the core tools and environments required to use Salesforce DX as an ISV Partner
-* Second, there is additional setup (all related to Git and GitHub) and a helpful Trailhead module that you'll need to complete before attempting the hands-on activities in the second workshop
+* Download and configure local tools like Git, the Salesforce CLI, and VS Code
+* Get access to a Developer Hub org (preferably in your Partner Business Org)
+* Create a brand new packaging org (**do not** use an existing packaging org!)

-The documentation in this section will help you complete the prerequisites for both workshops.
+The documentation in this section will help you complete these prerequisites.